Phan Rang–Tháp Chàm

-Phan Rang–Tháp Chàm, commonly known as Phan Rang, is a city in Vietnam and the capital of Ninh Thuận Province.
-The community has a population of 161,000 (2004), of which 91,000 (2004) live in the main city.
+Phan Rang–Tháp Chàm, commonly known as Phan Rang, is a resort city in Khánh Hòa Province in South Central Coast region of Vietnam.
+The community has a population of 207,998 (2023), of which 196,459 (2023) live in the main city.

-The name Phan Rang is the Vietnamese pronunciation of Panduranga (a Sanskrit word of Hindu origin).
+Etymology

+The name Phan Rang or in modern Cham Pan(da)rang is an indigenous Chamized form of the original Sanskrit Pāṇḍuraṅga (another epithet for the Hindu god Vithoba).
+It first appeared on Cham inscriptions around the tenth century as Paṅrauṅ or Panrāṅ, and after that, it has been Vietnamese transliterated into Phan Rang.
 The name Tháp Chàm means "Cham Temple/Tower" and is named after the Po Klong Garai Temple in the northern part of the city.

 History

+Champa period

-What is now Phan Rang was formerly known as Panduranga, the capital of the kingdom of Champa from 757 to 854.
-In 813 the Panduranga Principality was founded and the Champa king granted it local autonomy.
-It was annexed by the Vietnamese in 1832, marking the fall of the last Champa Kingdom.
-The city name Phan Rang or Panran is an indigenous Austronesianized form of original Sanskrit Panduranga, first appeared on Cham inscriptions around the tenth century as Paṅrauṅ.
+What is now Phan Rang was formerly known as Panduranga, a principality of Champa kingdom.

+In 757, the southern Champa polity of Panduranga was founded with local autonomy granted by the Champa king.
+Phan Rang then quickly rose as its religious and cultural center.
+Following the Dai Viet attack on Vijaya in 1471, Panduranga became the Champa kingdom's capital, serving in this role until 1693.
+The Panduranga Principality was annexed by the Vietnamese in 1832, marking the fall of the last Champa Kingdom.

+Modern period

 The town of Phan Rang was established in 1917 during the Nguyễn dynasty, by edict of Emperor Khải Định, and remained the provincial capital of Ninh Thuận Province until 1976, when the province merged with Bình Thuận Province to form Thuận Hải Province.

 When the Japanese occupied the country in World War II, they established an airfield and it was later used by the French.
 During the Republic of Vietnam, Phan Rang was the site of the United States Air Force's Phan Rang Air Base in the Vietnam War.

 The town was divided into Phan Rang in the east, which became part of Ninh Hải District and Tháp Chàm in the west, which became part of An Son district.
 The two were again combined in 1992 to become Phan Rang–Tháp Chàm, the capital of Ninh Thuận Province, achieving city status in 2007.

+Geography

+Phan Rang–Tháp Chàm city is located in the center of Ninh Thuận province, 1,380 km south of Hanoi, 330 km northeast of Ho Chi Minh City, 95 km south of Nha Trang, with geographical location: